alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

         - X <- 10; X <- 2, Y <- 10; X <- (10 / 2) == 5
 - `RMD`: X <- Y % |X|
     - Calculate the remainder of the division of the number in the Y register by the absolute value of the number in the X register and store the result in the X register.
+- `ABS`: X <- |X|
+    - Calculate the absolute value of the number in the X register and store the result in the X register.
 - `SQRT`: X <- sqrt(X)
     - Calculate the square root of the number in the X register and store the result in the X register.
 - If in integer mode, the result of division and square roots are truncated to the nearest integer (i.e., rounded down).